Automattic/pym-shortcode/docs/readme.md

 You can also check by opening your browser's developer tools and looking in the console for errors.

+### What license is this plugin licensed under?

+This plugin is released under the GNU GPL, version 2 or later.

+Pym.js, included in this plugin, is [released under the MIT open source license](https://github.com/nprapps/pym.js/tree/master#license-and-credits).

 ## Other Pym Resources

 You may also want to look at NPR's Pym.js resources, especially if you're interesting in building Pym-compatible embeds: